Cloud signatures for remote signing

 How remote signing works:

 Before a user can start using the SigningHub remote signing service, they must be securely vetted, and their unique signing key must be created inside the Hardware Security Module (HSM) with a Signing Certificate issued by the Trust Service Providers’ Certificate Authority.

-Remote Signing provides the same high level of trust as Advanced Electronic Signatures and Qualified Electronic Signatures.
-The regulations around such signature processes govern the trusted Certificate Authorities, which are used to issue e-identity certificates to end-users.
+The regulations around such signature processes govern the trusted Certificate Authorities (WAs), which are used to issue e-identity certificates to end-users.
 User signing keys are highly protected, and trying to dispute a cloud signature made using your key under your control is almost impossible.

-We recommend Remote Signing Signatures when only the highest levels of trust and security will do when you’re on the move.
-Remote Signing provides security and peace of mind even when you’re away from the office.
+We recommend remote signing signatures when only the highest levels of trust and security will do and you’re on the move.
+Remote signing provides security and peace of mind even when you’re away from the office.

-Remote Signing provides strong interoperability based on industry-standard digital signature techniques (ISO 32000, ISO 19005 and ETSI PAdES formats).
+Remote signing offers strong interoperability based on industry-standard digital signature techniques (ISO 32000, ISO 19005 and ETSI PAdES formats).